-Is it legal to buy bitcoin in the UK?
+Is it legal to invest in bitcoin in the UK?

 Yes it is absolutely legal to buy bitcoin in the UK.

 Bitcoin tends to get associated with being the main currency of the dark markets which is untrue.
 The vast majority of people who own bitcoin use it legally.

 Buying bitcoin in the UK is completely and totally legal.

 Do you pay UK tax on a bitcoin investment?

-You don’t have to pay tax when you buy bitcoin in the UK but you may have to pay tax when you come to sell it.
+You don’t have to pay tax when you invest in bitcoin in the UK but you may have to pay tax when you come to sell it.

 Former Bank of England governor, Mark Carney, said in 2018 that cryptocurrency regulation in the UK was planned but so far nothing has happened.

 While it’s likely that cryptocurrencies like bitcoin will face the same regulation as any asset the Bank of England is generally pro the idea of them.

 Bitcoin (and crypto) traders who buy and sell regularly as if they’re running a business will likely have to pay tax but for you, dear long term holder, you won’t have to on your UK bitcoin purchases.